mehdi-fathi/eloquent-filter/README.md

 }
 ```

-As above code you can modify every query params of the Model in the method `serializeRequestFilter` before run by Eloquent Filter.
+As above code, you can modify every query params of the Model in the method `serializeRequestFilter` before running by Eloquent Filter.
-This is a good method when you want set user_id or convert date or remove space and others.
+That is a practical method when you want to set user_id or convert date or remove space and others.

 ### Response Filter

-Response Filter is a magic method for just change response after handling by Eloquent Filter.
-This method is
+Response Filter is a magic method for just changing response after handling by Eloquent Filter.
+The method called
-`ResponseFilter`.
-You should implement ResponseFilter method in your Model.
+`ResponseFilter` You should implement the method `ResponseFilter` in your Model.
 For example

 ```php